Skip to main content

 print(answer.response)

-tools = await client.discovery.search("gas prices")
+tools = await client.discovery.search(

 result = await client.tools.execute(